techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 You are now able to:

-* create a new Data Model
+* create a new Data Model using IoT Services Cockpit
 * onboard Devices with Gateway Cloud using MQTT protocol
 * send Data with Paho MQTT Client
 * consume Data via IoT Services Cockpit